Sign up for the Alert Flint notification systemMar 02, 2023

 Approximate Investment: $97,019,659

 This massive project replaces lead and galvanized steel residential water lines from the home to the curb and the curb to the street throughout the City of Flint.
-Water lines have been excavated at more than 27,428 homes and 10,135 lead and/or galvanized steel pipes have been replaced.
-The remaining used safe water pipe material and did not need to be replaced.
-As of September 2022, there are an estimated 1,400 more homes.
+Over 97% of lead service line replacements have been completed.
 Residents must give permission for crews to check water service lines and access to their homes to replace pipes if lead or galvanized lines are discovered.
 All work is done AT NO COST to residents.
 The deadline for residents to participate in the service line replacement program has been extended, but residents are advised to immediately opt-in to the program.
-All pipe replacement is expected to be completed this summer and yard restoration work will be completed as soon as possible afterward.
+All pipe replacement is expected to be completed August 2023 and yard restoration work will be completed by December 2023.
 For more information, call (810) 410-1133

 Secondary Water Source